 We face foreign exchange risk as a result of entering into transactions denominated in currencies other than U.S. dollars.
 Due to the uncertain timing of expected payments in foreign currencies, we do not utilize any forward exchange contracts.
 All foreign transactions settle on the applicable spot exchange basis at the time such payments are made.
-Volatile market conditions arising from the COVID-19 pandemic may result in significant changes in exchange rates, and in particular a weakening of foreign currencies relative to the U.S. dollar may negatively affect our revenue and operating income as expressed in U.S. dollars.
+Volatile market conditions arising from the COVID-19 pandemic or global political instability may result in significant changes in exchange rates, and in particular a weakening of foreign currencies relative to the U.S. dollar may negatively affect our revenue and operating income as expressed in U.S. dollars.
 An adverse movement in foreign exchange rates could have a material effect on payments made to foreign suppliers and for license agreements.
-For the three months ended March 31, 2021, a majority of our revenue and expense activities and capital expenditures were denominated in U.S. dollars.
-A hypothetical 10% change in foreign exchange rates during any of the periods presented would not have had a material impact on our consolidated financial statements.
+For the three months ended March 31, 2022, a majority of our revenue and expense activities and capital expenditures were denominated in U.S. dollars.
+A hypothetical 10% change in foreign exchange rates during any of the periods presented would not have had a material impact on our Condensed Consolidated Financial Statements.